Thinking for tomorrow, acting today

 Crisis task forces

-- Allocate technological and human resources to meet the basic needs of each business unit
+- Allocate technological and human resources to meet the critical needs of each business unit;

-- Share best practices on our business and investment platforms
+- Share best practices on our business and investment platforms; and

-- Maintain close ties with all internal and external stakeholders.
+- Maintain close ties with all internal and external stakeholders to foster a transversal approach.

 Strategic crisis unit